privacy-scaling-explorations/pse.dev/articles/retrospective-trusted-setups-and-p0tion-project.md

 Overall we learned the importance of a clear and structured roadmap and project management process.
 We also learned that it's far more efficient and beneficial to get early feedback on a work-in-progress rather than waiting to present a finished but potentially misguided solution.

-**Besides the previous recommendation of implementing a structured project management approach, we recommend encouraging a culture of early code review, even on incomplete work: a discussion on a “half-baked” code is better than no discussion that leads to the development of an off-target solution.**
+**Besides the previous recommendation of implementing a structured project management approach, we recommend encouraging a culture of early code review, even on incomplete work: a discussion on a "half-baked" code is better than no discussion that leads to the development of an off-target solution.**

 ### Technical Considerations